FIGLAB/High-Resolution-EIT/README.md

 # High-Resolution-EIT

-This is an open-source project for high resolution Electrical Impedance Tomograph (EIT).
+The high resolution Electrical Impedance Tomograph (EIT) project is provided for academic and non-commercial research.
 This project is based on our publication at ACM UIST 2016: https://dl.acm.org/doi/abs/10.1145/2984511.2984574

 ## ACM Ref